tranchess/contract-core/README.md

 ## Deploy Contracts

+### Deployed Contract Address

+Each of the following deployment tasks creates a JSON file under the `deploy` directory, writing address of all deployed contracts in it.
+Some tasks need to read address files created by other tasks, in which case you can choose address files interactively, or use command line arguments `--<module> <file>` to specify them, where `<module>` is the suffix of a task name (e.g. `governance` or `fund`) and `<file>` can be either `latest` or relative path to a concrete file (e.g. `deploy/fund_address_XXX.json`).

 ### Configuration

 Copy the file `.env.example` to `.env` and modify configurations in the file.

 This project depends on a few external contracts.
 On a public blockchain, please update their addresses in `.env`.
-On a private blockchain, deploy mocking contracts using the following command.
+On a private blockchain, deploy mock contracts using the following command.

 `npx hardhat deploy_mock --network remote`